recumbent/promotion-engine/README.md

 But that's still more than is needed to solve the problem as described - what's needed here is a function that returns a function which C# lets us do with lambdas

+So make the functions private and add `MakePromotion` functions to the promotions class - that gives us everything needed to write the scenario tests in a neat, concise fashion.